abariatti/phonecat_webapi/README.md

 phonecat_webapi
 ===============

-A simple angularjs application example based on Phonecat tutorial from angularjs.org (http://docs.angularjs.org/tutorial) The differences with the original is :
+This project is playground to learn angular js, express js and node js also interactions with other components such as DB (couch), angular modules ..etc.
+It's a simple angularjs application example based on Phonecat tutorial from angularjs.org (http://docs.angularjs.org/tutorial) The differences with the original is :

 - it adds a CouchDB persistence layer backed with an express.js Web API that supports CRUD operations
-- provide the ability to edit and save phones just clicking the properties
+- it provides the ability to edit and save the phones just clicking the properties
-- further improvements to come like drag and drop adding images, adding new phones, and more
+- you can also add new phone images simply drag and dropping them

 To run it you need
 ------------------